Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Introduction

-The subset of marked points $z^i$ with $s_i\!=\!0$ corresponds to the classical marked points of the classical GW theory with image away from $D$.
-The relative compactification $\ov\cM_{g,\mfs}^{\tn{rel}}(X,D,A)$ of $\cM_{g,\mfs}(X,D,A)$ constructed in \cite{JLi1}, in the algebraic case, and in \cite{IPrel,LR}, in the symplectic case, includes stable nodal maps with components mapped into $X$ or an \textsf{expanded degeneration}\footnote{A normal crossing variety made of $X$ and finite copies of some $\P^1$-bundle $\P_XD$ over $D$.} of that so that the contact order $\mfs$ still makes sense; we will review this construction in Section~\ref{Rel_ss}.
+The subset of marked points $z^a$ with $s_a\!=\!0$ corresponds to the classical marked points of the classical GW theory with image away from $D$.
+The relative compactification $\ov\cM_{g,\mfs}^{\tn{rel}}(X,D,A)$ of $\cM_{g,\mfs}(X,D,A)$ constructed in \cite{JLi1}, in the algebraic case, and in \cite{IP1,LR}, in the symplectic case, includes stable nodal curves with components mapped into $X$ or an \textbf{expanded degeneration}\footnote{a normal crossings variety made of $X$ and finite copies of the $\P^1$-bundle $\P_XD=\P(\cN_XD\oplus \cO_D)$ over $D$.} of that so that the contact order $\mfs$ still makes sense; we will review this construction in Section~\ref{RelComp_ss}.